 Up-clomb the shadowy pine above the woven copse.

-In the second stanza of the poem the speaker is sharing the amazement he, and Odysseus’s party feel upon seeing this land.
+In the second stanza of the poem, the speaker is sharing the amazement he, and Odysseus’s party feel upon seeing this land.
 It seems to them to be “A land of streams!”
 There are all different kinds around them, some thin, and some lumbering and powerful.
-Each of these streams connect to one river that is flowing “seaward.”
+Each of these streams connects to one river that is flowing “seaward.”

 The charmed sunset linger’d low adown

 In the red West: thro’ mountain clefts the dale